 An unemployed person shall keep a training record book concerning his or her participation in work practice which shall contain descriptions of performed duties and the employer's assessment of performance of the duties.
 The training record book shall be submitted to the RPES not later than on the fifth day of each month.

-An employer is required to keep record of the participants in work practice and to submit the information not later than on the fifth day of each month to RPES.
+An employer is required to keep record of the participants in work practice and to submit the information not later than the end of the stage.

 Employers shall ensure supervision of the unemployed and shall receive remuneration for this supervision.